 Yacht racing of the nineteenth century was enormous and yachts were sailed by a professional skipper and crew with the owner a spectator aboard his own vessel.
 With the coming years, the sport became amateur in status and yachts were smaller with owner skippers the norm.
 During the 1920s and 1930s, 45 to 60 feet keelboats were thought of as small racing yachts, whereas now they are considered expensive.

-A drawback of the keelboat is that it requires a mooring afloat being an expense not incurred in dinghy racing.
+A drawback of small keelboats is that they require a mooring afloat being an expense not incurred in dinghy racing.
 With plastic hulls and cranes, it is convenient to 'dry-sail' the boats when not sailing.
 They are kept on cradles or road trailers and remain clean and not waterlogged, unlike boats afloat which absorb water and become fouled unless regularly scrubbed.

 Racing keelboats is a more leisurely event than dinghy racing with races being longer.
-As athleticism is not an important attribute, sailors of any age can compete on an equal basis.
+As athleticism is not an important attribute, sailors of any age can compete on an equal basis when keelboat racing.
 Teamwork is quintessential, especially on the boats with three or more crew, and successful teams are those in which each crew member has a full part to play.

 This is evident in a three-man keelboat such as a Dragon or an Etchells 22 , where the helmsman concentrates on steering, the middle crew takes charge of sail trim and advises the helmsman on tactics, while the crewman in front handles the physical work involved in tacking or gybing.

 Between the war years saw the emergence of more modest keelboats in the style of the three-person Dragon keelboat and the two-person X-O-D. The down sizing of keelboats reached the ultimate with the 2.4-metre, that is just large enough to accommodate one person.
 This being the international class for the disabled, in which they can compete against able-bodied sailors.